For sportstats home

 match… HJ Tayfield 0.2 RG Hart 0.3 IM Chappell 0.3 PJP Burge 0.4 MRJ Veletta 0.4 IG Butler 0.5 While ball-by-ball data is incomplete for many

-first-class cricket, taking a catch (off Kevin Pietersen) on his first ball
+who never played first-class cricket, taking a catch (off Kevin Pietersen) on

-as fielding substitute at the ’Gabba in 2013.
-However, according to an
+his first ball as fielding substitute at the ’Gabba in 2013.
+However,

 Pragyan Ojha in 2009 took a catch off their first ball when fielding on